w3c/wg-effectiveness/process.md

 The Process for setting up an Interest or Working Group is explained below:

 * __Generating Interest__: a topic gains some interest within W3C.
 This could be via a [member submission](#member-submissions), a [W3C run workshop](#workshops-and-symposia), W3C team research, a [Community Group](https://www.w3.org/community/) or through the [Web Incubator Community Group](https://www.w3.org/community/wicg/).
-* __AC Announcement__: the Director announces the development of an Interest or Working Group charter on the AC Mailing List.
+* __AC Announcement__: the Team announces the development of an Interest or Working Group charter on the AC Mailing List.
 * __Charter Development__: the Interest / Working Group proponents work on the new group charter with a W3C team member.
 * __Member Review__: W3C members review the charter, and give feedback.
-* __Director Approval__: the Director approves the creation of the Interest / Working Group on the AC Mailing List.
+* __W3C Approval__: the Team announces a W3C Decision approving the creation of the Interest / Working Group on the AC Mailing List.
-* __Call For Participation__: the Director calls for participation in the newly formed group on the AC Mailing List.
+* __Call For Participation__: the Team calls for participation in the newly formed group on the AC Mailing List.

 Each Working Group and Interest Group will be supported by at least one [W3C team member](#the-w3c-team).
 Group participants are usually [Member Represenatives](#participants) although [Invited Experts](#participants) may also be able to join groups.